 Higher quality used will result in more accurate surface (bigger number of points), but will take longer time to process.
 In most cases Medium quality is sufficient for aerial data processing, especially in cases of low variations of the terrain.

 Point colors may be disabled, if the dense cloud is not among the required task products; this is a way to reduce the processing time a little bit as well as to diminish disk space required to store the project data.
 The resulting dense point cloud will be displayed in the Model view:

 If the source bands have RGB labels, Metashape will try to display the dense cloud points colors accordingly.
 Otherwise, the Primary Channel will be displayed in grayscale mode.

 To switch the primary channel use Set Primary Channel option from the Tools menu:

 8. Build DEM.

 Build Digital Elevation Model (DEM) step allows to generate an accurate surface to be used as a source for the orthomosaic generation in a shorter period of time, than Build Mesh operation.
 While the latter surface type may be required for complex surface/terrain types being reconstructed.

 Open Build DEM dialog from the Workflow menu and use the following parameters:

-Extrapolated option would allow to get the surface without any gaps being extrapolated to the bound box sides, while default option (Interpolation - enabled) would leave the valid elevation values only for areas that are seen from at least one aligned camera.
+An extrapolated option would allow getting the surface without any gaps being extrapolated to the bound box sides, while the default option (Interpolation - enabled) would leave the valid elevation values only for areas that are seen from at least one aligned camera.